thoughtbot/administrate/docs/customizing_dashboards.md

 `:sort_by` - What to sort the association by in the show view.

 `:direction` - What direction the sort should be in, `:asc` (default) or `:desc`.

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `true`.

+`:sorting_column` - Specifies the column of the associated model to be used for sorting in the dropdown menu.
+If `sorting_column` is omitted and `sort_by` is specified, the value of `sort_by` will be used.
+If neither is specified, sorting will be done using the foreign key.
+For `HasMany` associations, sorting is based on the count, so this option is not referenced in the table views.

 `:class_name` - Specifies the name of the associated class.